dotnet/docs/docs/standard/io/how-to-read-characters-from-a-string.md

 The following code examples show how to read characters synchronously and asynchronously from a string.

 ## Example: Read characters synchronously in a console app
  This example reads 13 characters synchronously from a string, stores them in an array, and displays those characters.
-The example then reads the remaining characters in the string, stores them in the array starting at the sixth element, and displays the contents of the array.
+The example then reads the rest of the characters in the string, stores them in the array starting at the sixth element, and displays the contents of the array.

  [!code-cpp[Conceptual.StringReader#1](../../../samples/snippets/cpp/VS_Snippets_CLR/conceptual.stringreader/cpp/source.cpp#1)]
  [!code-csharp[Conceptual.StringReader#1](../../../samples/snippets/csharp/VS_Snippets_CLR/conceptual.stringreader/cs/source.cs#1)]
  [!code-vb[Conceptual.StringReader#1](../../../samples/snippets/visualbasic/VS_Snippets_CLR/conceptual.stringreader/vb/source.vb#1)]

 ## Example: Read characters asynchronously in a WPF app
  This example reads all the characters asynchronously from a <xref:System.Windows.Controls.TextBox> control, and stores them in an array.
-The example then asynchronously writes each letter or white space character, followed by a line break, to a <xref:System.Windows.Controls.TextBlock> control.
+The example then asynchronously writes each letter or white-space character, followed by a line break, to a <xref:System.Windows.Controls.TextBlock> control.

  [!code-csharp[Conceptual.StringReader#2](../../../samples/snippets/csharp/VS_Snippets_CLR/conceptual.stringreader/cs/source2.cs#2)]
  [!code-vb[Conceptual.StringReader#2](../../../samples/snippets/visualbasic/VS_Snippets_CLR/conceptual.stringreader/vb/source2.vb#2)]